 Custodial credit risk is the risk that in the event of bank failure, the government's deposits may not be returned to it.
 The government does not have a deposit policy for custodial credit risk.
-At year-end, the Township had \$337,625 of bank deposits (certificates of deposit, checking and savings accounts) that were uninsured and uncollateralized.
+The bank balance of the Township's cash and investments (certificates of deposit, checking and savings accounts) is \$961,269 of which \$250,000 is covered by federal depository insurance.
 The Township believes that due to the dollar amounts of cash deposits and the limits of FDIC insurance, it is impractical to insure all deposits.
 As a result, the Township evaluates each financial institution it deposits funds with and assesses the level of risk of each institution; only those institutions with an acceptable estimated risk level are used as depositories.

-NOTE 4: CAPITAL ASSETS
+NOTE 3: CAPITAL ASSETS